 Writing for the Public will take place Thursday, January 23 and Friday, January 24, 2020.
 The workshop will be led by Christopher Schaberg, Dorothy Harrell Brown Distinguished Professor of English at Loyola University of New Orleans.
 Schaberg is founding co-editor (with Ian Bogost) of an essay and book series called Object Lessons, “a home for lucid, imaginative, concise writing about specific things—from conches to neckties, cinnamon ferns to sewing needles.”
 Schaberg and Bogost won National Endowment for the Humanities support for a series of NEH Institutes on public writing around the United States.
 Schaberg is the author of The Textual Life of Airports: Reading the Culture of Flight (2012), The End of Airports (2015), Airportness: The Nature of Flight (2017) and The Work of Literature in an Age of Post-Truth (2018).
 He is editor (with Robert Bennett) of Deconstructing Brad Pitt (2014) and Airplane Reading (2016, with Mark Yakich).

-Professor Schaberg will give a public talk on writing at 4 p.m., Thursday, January 23.
+Professor Schaberg will give a public talk, Object Lessons: From Private Idea to Public Humanities at 5 p.m., Thursday, January 23.

 Applications are due November 29, 2019.
 To apply, please submit a c.v. and a statement of no more than one page describing your proposed project and your interest in the program.
 In your statement, please indicate your position and years of service at Miami and the current status of your project.
 In selecting participants, the Humanities Center Steering Committee scholarly record, potential public of the proposed topic or project, progress on the project, and career stage.
 Please submit your application as a PDF titled "[YourLastName] Workshop Application" to firstname.lastname@example.org.
 Please write “Book Proposal Workshop” in the subject heading of your message.